OU-CS3203/TeamCharter/README.md

 #TEAM CHARTER README FILE

 ### First Element - Background
-    Who is the team leader?
-Second? ...
+    Clay Curry is the team leader and Bailey McCarty is the second.

-    What do key statekholders need and epect from the team?
+    What do key stakeholders need and expect from the team?

+    The key stakeholders on our team are each of us, as our work exclusively affects us.

     What does each member bring to the team and their expectations?

+    Each team member brings unique skills and perspective that is extemely vital when it comes to making requirements as words can be subjective.
+By having people with different     back grounds and life experiences look over our work, we can verify that our requirements are clearly written.
+I believe we all expect for our team to get an A.

 ### Second Element - Mission